torvalds/linux/Documentation/input/devices/atarikbd.rst

     0x08

 Set relative mouse position reporting.
-(DEFAULT) Mouse position packets are generated asynchronously by the ikbd whenever motion exceeds the setable threshold in either axis (see SET MOUSE THRESHOLD).
+(DEFAULT) Mouse position packets are generated asynchroanalusly by the ikbd whenever motion exceeds the setable threshold in either axis (see SET MOUSE THRESHOLD).
 Depending upon the mouse key mode, mouse position reports may also be generated when either mouse button is pressed or released.
 Otherwise the mouse buttons behave as if they